BenedictRM/Final_Project/Linux and OSX Version/READ_ME.txt

     F3: Press F3 to launch pyramids
     F4: Press F4 to toggle the axis on/off
     F6: Switch b/w Orthogonal/perspective view (not recommended)
     F7: Turn first person view on/off (not recommended)
-    F8: Turn fog on/off
     Esc: To close the program

 Citations: